hackerbirds/x-wing-rust/README.md

 assert_eq!(client_shared_key, server_shared_key);
 ```

-This usage makes it Hard To Fuck Up™ because Rust will prevent you from leaking the secret, and will safely zeroize everything after encapsulating and decapsulating.
+These structs make it difficult to Fuck Up™ because Rust will prevent you from leaking the secret, and will safely zeroize everything after encapsulating and decapsulating.

 If you don't want that, you may also use `XWing` directly, and feed it the necessary secrets yourself: